fernandesi2244/HMI-Data-Analysis/README.md

 # HMI-Data-Analysis
-Analysis of Magnetogram-Related Data of the Sun Obtained from the Solar Dynamics Observatory's HMI Instrument
+Analysis of Magnetogram-Related Data of the Sun Obtained from the Solar Dynamics Observatory's HMI Instrument.
+This should not be confused with any part of the MAG4 project, which is currently a private repository due to NASA restrictions.

 # Files